ksumm/fluffy-friends/README.md

 -   The Find A Friend button is shown out of the text-section on the small devices in landscape mode.

+-   The location icon is not shown in the footer in the Google Chrome browser.

 ## Responsive